Packed red blood cells: Blood cancers

 There is insufficient evidence to suggest how to manage anemia in people with blood cancers in terms of transfusion thresholds.

 Transfusion–dependent anemia

 People with thalassaemia who are transfusion dependent require a higher hemoglobin threshold to suppress their own red cell production.
-To do this their hemoglobin levels should not be allowed to drop below 90 to 105g/L (9 to 10.5g/dL).
+To do this their hemoglobin levels should not be allowed to drop below 90 to 105 g/L (9 to 10.5 g/dL).

 There is insufficient evidence to recommend a particular hemoglobin threshold in people with myelodysplasia or aplastic anemia, and guidelines recommend an individualized approach to transfusion.

 Children

 There is less evidence for specific transfusion thresholds in children compared to adults.
 There has only been one randomized trial assessing different thresholds in children, and this showed no difference between a restrictive or liberal transfusion strategy.
-This trial used similar thresholds to the adult studies, and transfusing when the hemoglobin is less than 70g/L is also recommended in children.
+This trial used similar thresholds to the adult studies, and transfusing when the hemoglobin is less than 70 g/L is also recommended in children.